Portland Chess Association (PCA)

 Oregon Chess Federation (OCF)

-The US Chess state affiliate for Oregon.
+The US Chess and Northwest Chess state affiliate for Oregon.
 Runs, sanctions, or sponsors the annual Oregon Closed (Championship and Challengers), Oregon Open (usually the largest non-scholastic tournament in Oregon each year), Oregon Class Championships, Oregon Senior Open, and Oregon Junior Closed (Championship and Challengers).
 All of these tournaments have often been held in the greater Portland area and all of the tournaments except the Oregon Open (since it’s too big) have been held at the PCC facility.
 The PCC often co-sponsors and helps run the Oregon Open.
 All of the current two and three day annual PCC tournaments are qualifiers for the Challengers section of the Oregon Closed.
 Two of the current PCC board members are also on the OCF board.

 Oregon Scholastic Chess Federation (OSCF)